marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/embd-python/embd-python.md

 ### Objectives

 In this lab, you will:
+* Build an open source scikit-learn linear model and scoring script
-* Use the OML4Py Embedded Python Execution functions
+* Prepare the same script for use with Embedded Python Execution
+* Build one model per group using the `group_apply` function
+* Return multiple images as a result from Embedded Python Execution

 ## Download the notebook file for this Lab